TsewangDSherpa/tds22-CS388-001/Projects/Wordle/README.md

 The following **optional** features are implemented:

-- [ ] User can toggle betweeen different word lists
+- [X] User can toggle between different word lists
-- [ ] User can see the 'correctness' of their guess through colors on the word
+- [X] User can see the 'correctness' of their guess through colors on the word
-- [ ] User sees a visual change after guessing the correct word
+- [X] User sees a visual change after guessing the correct word
 - [X] User can tap a 'Reset' button to get a new word and clear previous guesses
 - [X] User will get an error message if they input an invalid guess
-- [ ] User can see a 'streak' record of how many words they've guessed correctly.
+- [X] User can see a 'streak' record of how many words they've guessed correctly.

 The following **additional** features are implemented: